we-push-it/ansible_cmdb/README.md

 # ansible_cmdb

-Ansible Module to create a CMDB Table view of all your hosts in inventory
+Ansible role to create a CMDB Table view of all your hosts in inventory

  - can be used with every webserver
  - really simple js, html and css